How An Applicant Tracking System Works?

 How Modern Parsers Work

-Enterprise platforms use a combination of rule-based parsing (regex patterns for phone numbers, emails, date formats) and ML models trained on millions of resumes.
-Workday uses dedicated parsing vendors often Sovren or Text kernel embedded in its intake pipeline.
-ResearchGate's 2024 An academic study confirms that ATS AI capabilities "speed up the hiring process, minimize manual labor, and improve the hiring strategies and experience with smart filtering."
+Enterprise platforms use a combination of rule-based parsing (regex patterns for phone numbers, email addresses, and date formats) and ML models trained on millions of resumes.
+Workday uses dedicated parsing vendors, often Sovren or Text Kernel, embedded in its intake pipeline.
+ResearchGate’s 2024 academic study confirms that ATS AI capabilities “speed up the hiring process, minimize manual labor, and improve the hiring strategies and experience with smart filtering.”

 Workday